dudeman211/inspyrator/README.md

 Version: 0.1b
   Changed name from build_scales to "Inspyrator".
   Moved all declarations to another file to make more modular.
-  Displays all 7 modes of user chosen key.
+  Displays all 7 modes, including name and scales, of user chosen key.